-My name is Lindsey Falasca, Director of DC’s new Building Innovation Hub.
-Created with support from the administration of Mayor Muriel Bowser and the District of Columbia’s Department of Energy & Environment (DOEE), the Hub is a new entity which will support the commercial real estate community in meeting the new Building Energy Performance Standards (BEPS), achieving the District’s green building and climate goals, and more broadly, making high-performance buildings the new normal in the building industry.
+My name is Lindsey Falasca, Director of DC’s Building Innovation Hub.
+Created with support from the administration of Mayor Muriel Bowser and the District of Columbia’s Department of Energy & Environment (DOEE), the Hub supports the commercial real estate community in meeting the District’s Building Energy Performance Standards (BEPS), achieving the District’s green building and climate goals, and more broadly, making high-performance buildings the new normal in the building industry.

 One of the main goals of the Hub is to be responsive to current building industry needs while simultaneously helping people think through the longer-term impact of today’s decisions.
 Our team interviewed dozens of local building industry groups and commercial real estate professionals about what they need to comply with BEPS and push for high-performing buildings to become “business-as-usual.”
 These stakeholders not only informed what the Hub offers, but many have contributed their expertise to developing and refining our resources.

 We launched at a difficult, but critical juncture in real estate decision-making.
 The decisions being made today will affect the District’s buildings, businesses, and occupants for years to come.
 We can choose to recover from this pandemic by making long-term choices that not only better protect occupant health, but also reduce energy and operating costs in a way that sets up building owners and operators for future compliance with BEPS regulations.
 On our site, you’ll find an suite of resources and tools based on the feedback we heard, and we will continue to update these over time as we receive additional insight into what’s needed.

 We understand there are numerous and often competing requirements for buildings and their owners.
 Our role at the Hub is to tie the pieces together to help building owners and operators make informed, comprehensive decisions that consider various implications.